ekaratnida/Data_Streaming_and_Realtime_Analytics/Week05/2025/readme.md

 INSERT INTO movie (title, sale_ts, ticket_total_value)
 VALUES ('Aliens', '2019-07-18T10:00:00Z', 10);
 ```
-7. In Control Center, go to the Topics menu.
-You should see the movie topic updating every 5 seconds (because of “bulk” mode).
+7. In Kafka UI, You should see the movie topic updating every 5 seconds (because of “bulk” mode).
 8. Upload the sink.json file to the same location as in Step 5.
 9. Go to the MySQL container of the sink and run the same commands as in Step 6, but use SELECT instead of INSERT, and change the table name from movie to movie_tb.